GM-Consult-IOT/QMC6310_Unified/README.md

 This library is open-source under the [BSD 3-Clause license](https://github.com/GM-Consult-IOT/QMC6310_Unified/blob/master/LICENSE) and redistribution and use in source and binary forms, with or without modification, are permitted, provided that the license conditions are met.

-The original HMC5883 driver was written by Kevin Townsend for Adafruit Industries.
-The Adafruit library is open-source under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html). *Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!*
+The [Adafruit Unified Sensor](https://github.com/adafruit/Adafruit_Sensor)  is open-source under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html). *Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!*

 (*[back to top](#)*)